xrdocs/ncs5500/_tutorials/bfd-architecture-on-ncs5500-and-ncs500.md

 ## BFD Single-Path and Multi-Path Sessions

-BFD IPv4/IPv6 sessions over physical interfaces and sub-interfaces or bundle are referred to as Single-Path sessions.BFD sessions between virtual interfaces (BVI, BE, PWHE, GRE tunnel) of directly connected peers is also a Multi-Path session because of possible asymmetrical routing.
+BFD IPv4/IPv6 sessions over physical interfaces and sub-interfaces or bundle are referred to as Single-Path sessions.
+BFD sessions between virtual interfaces (BVI, BE, GRE tunnel) of directly connected peers is also a Multi-Path session because of possible asymmetrical routing.
 Both BFD Single-Path and Multipath sessions are supported on NCS55xx and NCS5xx.

 ### BFD Single-Path Support